 A historic example of the 1895–1930 architecture called "American Foursquare," the 1920 Frenchglen Hotel is a simple white wooden house with a porch—Americana at its renovated best.
-State-owned, managed by John Ross, the hotel serves up a family-style dinner (reservations essential) to guests and the public at the long wooden tables in the combination lobby-dining room.
-Breakfast and lunch are also served, and meals sometimes incorporate produce grown in the cute garden
+State-owned and managed by John Ross, the hotel serves up a family-style dinner (reservations essential) to guests and the public at the long wooden tables in the combination lobby-dining room.
+Breakfast and lunch are also served, and meals sometimes incorporate produce grown in the cute

-out back.
+garden out back.
 The small bedrooms, upstairs off a single hallway, share two bathrooms; five modern units with queen beds and private baths are in the back.
 Though still a part of the Frenchglen Hotel, the newer addition is called Drover's Inn.